Healthy and Safe Running: A Detailed Guide - 4 Things You Need to Know

 While running may seem very safe, there are still some things to keep in mind.
 Always follow safety rules and guidelines for your specific area.
 Any good running program starts with running safety.

 Stretching is a critical part of running safety.
 Before exercise, your muscles are cold and tight.
 Moving too quickly, or too far, can easily lead to injury.
 According to Runner’s World, five of the best exercises to warm up before running are:

 - Plantar Flexor Stretch

 - Hip Extensor Stretch

-Running is a whole body exercise, so don’t forget about your core, neck and arms.
+According to RunnersWorld, running is a whole body exercise, so don’t forget about your core, neck and arms.
 The same stretches used before running can be repeated after the workout to cool down muscles.

 Before you head out on the road or trail running, tell someone.
 Inform them of your running routes, how long you’re running and your running location.
 How long are you running and your running map.

 If you’re road running, you’ll want to face traffic.
 You’ll see oncoming cars easier than when you’re facing the opposite direction.